donnatchris/FDF-42/readme.md

 	also changes the size of the objects on the screen.
 	When you adjust the distance, it affects how far objects appear, and as the distance changes, objects will appear smaller or larger depending on their z value (depth), as part of the perspective effect.
-	So adjusting this factor also functions as a zoom but with the added effect of changing how the scene is perceived in terms of depth
+	So adjusting this factor also functions as a factor but with the added effect of changing how the scene is perceived in terms of depth
 	(objects closer appear larger, and those further away appear smaller).
 #### Adjusting originX and originY (translation):
 - For Isometric Projection: